rejuvena/qol-mods/README.md

 # qol-mods

-Monolithic repository of quality-of-life mods built with Collate for tModLoader.
+Monolithic repository of various smaller mods (mostly quality-of-life, though other mods suck as gimmick-centric ones may be included).